ecsalomon/RepData_PeerAssessment1/PA1_template.md

 The new mean using the imputed values is **1411.96** steps larger than the mean without imputed values.
 The new median using the imputed values is **371.19** steps larger than the mean without imputed values.

-The previous distribution was right skewed (mostly due to the large number of `0`s).
-Imputing median values for each interval added more values toward the center of the distribution and reduced the number of days with `0` steps.
+The previous distribution was right skewed, mostly due to the large number of days with nothing recorded for many intervals, leading to atypically low totals.
+Imputing median interval values for those days brought their total steps closer to the center of the distribution and reduced the number of days with nearly `0` steps.
 This brought the median and mean closer together and made them larger.

 ### Are there differences in activity patterns between weekdays and weekends?